Street names

 Ring kilns

-Ring kilns were used for burning lime.
+Ring kilns were used to burn lime.
 They appeared in the middle of the 19th century and replaced the so-called pot or field kilns, which had already been developed in the 18th century and were in use in the Beckum area until the end of the 19th century.

 Rye Market (before 1885)